Andre601/mkdocs-template/README.md

 It's important to point out, that in the GitHub Action file you need to replace `Andre601` and `mkdocs-template` with your user/organisation name and the repository name respectively.

 The Action should now trigger every time you push changes to any .yml file or towards the `docs` or `theme` directory.

+### Change pages
+Now you can setup the pages.
+To do that, simply add, edit and/or delete Markdown files and folders inside the `docs` folder.

+**Tip**:
+You can call the file `index.md` to make it the default page of a folder.
+If, for example, the wiki is hosted under `andre601.github.io/mkdocs-template` and you create `docs/about/index.md` will the content of the index.md be shown when connecting to `andre601.github.io/mkdocs-template/about`

+Remember to always add the pages to the `nav` section in the `mkdocs.yml` so that MkDocs will display them in the navigation.

 ## Using Netlify
 You may want to use [Netlify] to deploy changes or make previews of Pull Requests.